Coming to Terms With Being a Widower

 Moving forward as a recent widower

 The course of bereavement for a widower can be somewhat different to that of a widow.
-If there are young children or teenagers involved the experience can be quite overwhelming.
+If there are young children or teenagers involved, the experience can be quite overwhelming.
 In some ways, this is not such a bad thing.
-Being absorbed with the running of a home and organizing children can help to divert the mind away from feelings of loss.
+Being absorbed with the running of a home and organizing children can help to temporarily divert thoughts away from your loss, while you get used to your new reality.

 Facing the demands of each day

 Most widowed men will agree the daily demands on their spouse were far greater than they ever imagined.
-So much of what a woman does is a convoluted support system keeping the wheels turning in a busy household; even if it was just the two of you.
-This is not to undermine a man’s role, of course, as he is likely to have been supportive of his partner in many other ways.
+So much of what a woman does is a convoluted support system keeping the wheels turning in a busy household, even if it was just the two of you.
+This is not to undermine a man’s role, as he is likely to be supportive of his partner in many other ways.
+Of course, in today’s society, there is much greater equality between men and women in the workplace and at home.

 There may be the feeling that there is no real point in carrying on, other than providing the financial needs of running a home.
 This feeling has been described as ‘being lost without a compass’ and it may well appear to those left completely alone, that a return to work is without purpose.